In 2008, I went to India for the first time, and stayed for a month.

 - and garbage lines everything, almost everywhere

 Aha!
-Just as the casual dresser might look at the ultra-primped over-perfect hours-to-get-ready type and think, “What a freak!” - maybe all the rubble and garbage is just the norm to someone growing up in India.
-It's not a problem to be solved any more than my wrinkled t-shirt and day-old jeans are a clothing problem I should solve.
+Just as the casual dresser might look at the super-clean ultra-primped person and think, “What a freak!”, maybe all the rubble and garbage is just the norm to someone growing up in India.
+It’s not a problem to be solved any more than my wrinkled t-shirt and day-old jeans are a clothing problem I should solve.

 The sound of the city is the sound of hundreds of drivers honking constantly, every few seconds, all the time.
-Watch my videos from India to hear what I mean.
+Watch this video to hear what I mean.

 It’s just considered safe driving.
 To honk your horn is to say, “I’m here”, which you’re supposed to tell everyone every few seconds, partially because of the way they drive, which I’ll explain later.

-A 25-year-old programmer from Bangalore just went to the U.S. for his first time, to Chicago, and I asked his impression.
-His eyes got wide and he said, “It's SO quiet!
+I met a programmer from Bangalore who just went to the U.S. for his first time, to Chicago, and I asked his impression.
+His eyes got wide and he said, “It’s so quiet!
 Many people but so strangely silent.
 It was hard for me to sleep, at first.”

 The dictionary defines “scrappy” as both “consisting of disorganized, untidy, or incomplete parts” and “determined, argumentative, or pugnacious”.
 Exactly!
 It’s the combination of both definitions that struck me about India.

-It's most obvious in the driving.
-I don't know if you can tell from my videos, but everyone fills every available space.
+It’s most obvious in the driving.
+Everyone fills every available space.
 The little vehicles wind in the gaps between the bigger ones.
 All lanes are ignored.
-My friend Steve, who lives there now, described it as, “This is their ad-hoc solution to fitting twice as many people onto the road.”
+My friend who lives in Bangalore described it as, “our ad-hoc solution to fitting twice as many people onto the road.”
 It makes a lot of sense!

-Someone sent me this photo of phone wires as an example of how disorganized India is:
+Someone sent me this photo of thousands of tangled phone wires, as an example of how disorganized India is.

 But to me, that’s a great example of the scrappy, opportunistic, self-organizing that I love about India.
 It reminds me of the movies that portray New York City in the post-depression 1930s.